pcafstockf/ts-pretty/fixtures/one-size-fits-all.md

 Indentation enhances understanding when doing a quick scan of code (just ask any Python developer :grinning:).
 When you create run-on statements (based on column width) you risk mis-understandings.

-Glance at the code below in a narrow browser tab and then again in a wide one (be sure you can see the far right side this time).
+Glance at the code below in a narrow browser tab, and then **again** in a wide one (be sure you can see the far right side this time).
 ```typescript
 // ... many lines of complex business logic
 try {